Prostitution in Mumbai: Conditions of sex workers in Mumbai

-Social workers have been given the responsibility of addressing the issues associated with sex trafficking in Mumbai, and the large amount of young girls trafficked.
+Social workers have been given the responsibility of addressing the issues associated with sex trafficking in Mumbai, and the large number of young girls trafficked.
 As the industry continues to expand the demand for young girls has begun to rise.
 The brothels in the red light districts of Mumbai are patrolled by goondas, thugs who work for or are part of the mafia, to ensure that enslaved sex workers do not escape or run away.
 Police raids are said to target mostly girls from outside India and also underage girls, who are often kept out of view by brothel owners.